 \section{Abstract}

 Understanding electron localization in molecules and materials plays a central role in electronic structure theory---and will increase in importance with the rise of data-driven approaches.
 The electron localization function (ELF) is widely used to visualize electron organization in molecules and materials, and it remains a central ingredient in modern density‑functional approximations.
 Yet its formulation retains highly empirical elements.
-Here we introduce a fully non‑empirical measure of electron localization derived from the concurrence of a correlated two‑spin mixed state.
-This construction yields a genuine two‑point localization indicator grounded in quantum‑information theory, removing the {\it ad-hoc} steps underlying the ELF.
+Here we introduce a quantum-information measure of electron localization derived from the concurrence of a correlated two‑spin mixed state.
+This construction yields a genuine two‑point localization indicator grounded in quantum‑information theory, avoiding the heuristic normalization and chosen nonlinear remapping of the ELF.
 We show that atomic shells, covalent and ionic bonds, lone pairs, molecular dissociation, and charge‑transfer processes are captured.
 The method is straightforward to evaluate numerically.

 {\it Introduction.} The term {\it localization} carries many different meanings across physics—from Anderson localization in disordered systems to Wannier localization in periodic solids and spatial confinement in quantum dots.
 Here we focus on a distinct notion: the propensity of electrons to stay together or apart, as encoded in two‑particle correlations within regions associated with bonds, atomic shells, and lone pairs.